 Reusing greywater provides a number of benefits - as well as reducing the amount of drinking water you use.

 It can help to reduce the amount of treated water discharged to the environment, it can help to irrigate your garden during dry periods and can help to reduce your water bills.

-There is also the initial cost of a greywater system and plumbing requirements to consider.
+You will need to consider the initial cost of a greywater system and plumbing requirements.

 If you wish to use untreated greywater (straight from your showers, baths and washing machines) in your garden, you can chose to either use a bucket or install a sub-surface irrigation system.
 Untreated water can only be irrigated using a sub-surface system, where the irrigation is buried at least 10cm below the surface of soil or mulch.

 There are systems that can be purchased that can be connected to plumbing in your home to allow for the treatment of greywater and for its reuse in flushing toilets, washing machines and surface irrigation.